mattkwilson/unity-tilemap-generation-dsl/MILESTONES.md

 #### Conclusions

-We decided to addq colons to declare variables and functions.
+We decided to add colons to declare variables and functions.
 We also added 3 keywords EndLoop, EndFunction, and EndIf.

 ## Language Design